mlin/twt/README.md

 * ambiguity involving nested let, if-else, and try-with expressions, and resulting parentheses
 * the parenthetical keywords `in`, `done`, `begin`, and `end`

-The syntax is otherwise the same as OCaml, with a few restrictions.
+The language syntax is otherwise the same as OCaml's, with a few restrictions.

 Version 1 is implemented as a line-oriented preprocessor; this is something of a hack.
 At some unspecified time in the future, it should be rewritten with a